 Click here for information regarding the official ADF season hotel and car rental company, which provides discounts to festival participants.
 Your Program Handbook will contain a direct online link for making a hotel booking with a special ADF discount.

 Click here for information regarding local hotels.

 A note about food tax at Duke University: All meals at the Duke University Marketplace will be taxed at the current local rate of 7.5%.
-Anyone who purchases meals using cash will be taxed in addition to the per-meal cost.
+Anyone who purchases meals using cash or card will be taxed in addition to the per-meal cost.

 A Whole Foods grocery store is located directly across the street from East Campus, with an extensive salad/hot bar and to-go section.
 9th Street, approximately 2 blocks from East Campus, features a number of cafes and restaurants.
 Downtown Durham also features an extensive array of restaurants and dining options.